hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/moving_files.md

 ln -s </path/to/file_to_be_linked_to> </path/to/link_name>
 ```

-Assume we we want to make a symbolic link to our compressed *E. coli* reference annotation that we had downloaded to the `scratch` space and we are going to call it `E_coli.gff.gz`.
+Assume we want to make a symbolic link to our compressed *E. coli* reference annotation that we had downloaded to the `scratch` space and we are going to call it `E_coli.gff.gz`.
 We could do that:

 ```
 ln -s /n/scratch/users/${USER:0:1}/${USER}/GCA_000005845.2_ASM584v2_genomic.gff.gz E_coli.gff.gz